The European Commission's approach to age verification focuses on developing user-friendly, privacy-preserving solutions alongside Member States.

 Age Verification Blueprint

-The Commission made a blueprint for an age verification solution available on 14 July 2025.
-It allows users to prove they are over 18 without sharing any other personal information.
-Apart from being privacy-preserving, it is user-friendly and fully interoperable with future EU Digital Identity Wallets.
+The blueprint, when implemented in an age verification solution, allows users to prove they are over 18 without sharing any other personal information.
+Apart from being privacy-preserving, it is user-friendly and fully interoperable with future EU Digital Identity Wallets that are set to be rolled out by the end of 2026, as it is built on the same technical specification.
+This ensures compatibility and enables the integration of the age verification functionality in the future Wallets.

 Latest News